OctavianAmechi/Threat-Hunting-Scenario-Tor-Octavian/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `employee`.
+TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `octaviamamechi`.
 The device was isolated, and the user's direct manager was notified.

 ---